London City Airport: Opening and runway extension

+The first commercial services began operating from the airport on 26 October 1987.
+Queen Elizabeth II officially opened London City Airport in November of the same year.

-In 1988 – the first full year of operation, the airport handled 133,000 passengers.
+In 1988 – the first full year of operation – the airport handled 133,000 passengers.
 The earliest scheduled flights were operated to and from Plymouth, Paris, Amsterdam and Rotterdam.
-With a runway of only 1080 m in length, and a slope of the glidepath of 7.5° (for noise abatement reasons), the airport could only be used by a very limited number of aircraft types, principally the Dash 7 and the smaller Dornier 228.
+With a runway of only 1080 m in length, and a slope of the glidepath of 7.5° (for noise abatement reasons), the airport could only be used by a very limited number of aircraft types, principally 50-seat de Havilland Canada Dash 7 and 19-seat Dornier 228 turboprops.
 In 1989, the airport submitted a planning application to extend the runway, allowing the use of a larger number of aircraft types.

 In 1990, the airport handled 230,000 passengers, but the figures fell drastically after the Gulf War and did not recover until 1993, when 245,000 passengers were carried.
 By this time the extended runway had been approved, opening on 5 March 1992.
 At the same time the glide path was reduced to 5.5°, still steep for a European airport (the slope of an airport glide path is normally 3.0°), but sufficient to allow a larger range of aircraft, including the British Aerospace 146 and Airbus A318, to serve the airport.

-By 1995, passenger numbers reached half a million, and Mowlem sold the airport to Irish businessman Dermot Desmond.
+By 1995, passenger numbers reached 500,000 and Mowlem sold the airport to Irish businessman Dermot Desmond.
 Five years later passenger numbers had climbed to 1.58 million, and over 30,000 flights were operated.
 In 2002, a jet centre catering to corporate aviation was opened, as well as additional aircraft stands at the western end of the apron.
 In 2003, a new ground holding point was established at the eastern end of the runway, enabling aircraft awaiting takeoff to hold there whilst other aircraft landed.